georgemastro/VolumeControlOverlayToggle/README.md

-# VolumeIconToggle
+# VolumeControlOverlayToggle

-A simple macOS menu bar application that allows you to quickly toggle the visibility of the system volume icon in the menu bar.
+A simple macOS menu bar application that allows you to quickly toggle the visibility of the system volume control overlay in the menu bar.

 ## Features

-- Toggle the volume icon with a single click
+- Toggle the volume overlay with a single click
-- Menu bar icon indicates current state (filled when volume icon is visible)
+- Menu bar icon indicates current state (filled when overlay is visible)
-- Keyboard shortcut (⌘T) for quick toggling
+- Global keyboard shortcut (⌘⌥⇧O) for quick toggling
 - Minimal and unobtrusive interface

 ## Requirements